Straight to the content

 Lauren Verster on Collagen Supplements and CO₂ Laser: What Really Works?

-Recently I saw on Instagram how Lauren Verster shared her experiences about collagen supplements and a CO₂ laser treatment .
-In her interview with the AD , "Lauren Verster fights against 'beauty bullshit': 'We buy too many nonsense products'" , she spoke out about the promises within the cosmetics industry .
-Her post received a lot of attention and shows how great the interest in skin improvement is, but also how many questions there are about the actual effectiveness of treatments.
+Recently I saw on Instagram how Lauren Verster shared her experiences about collagen supplements and a CO₂ laser treatment.
+In her interview with the AD, "Lauren Verster fights against 'beauty bullshit': 'We buy too many nonsense products'", she spoke out about the promises within the cosmetics industry.
+Her message received a lot of attention and shows how great the interest in skin improvement is, but also how many questions exist regarding the actual effectiveness of treatments.

 The beauty industry: innovation and marketing in balance?

-The beauty industry is a creative and dynamic world where trends, innovation and marketing go hand in hand.
-Beauty ideals are constantly changing, and companies invest billions annually in branding, product development and advertising campaigns.
-Sometimes existing consumer needs are played into, but regularly new beauty trends are created that stimulate consumer expectations.
+The beauty industry is a creative and dynamic world where trends, innovation, and marketing go hand in hand.
+Beauty ideals change continuously, and companies invest billions annually in branding, product development, and advertising campaigns.
+Sometimes existing consumer needs are catered to, but regularly, new beauty trends are also created that fuel consumer expectations.

-The development and marketing of cosmetic products and technologies is done within strict laws and regulations.
-This guarantees safety, but does not automatically mean that all claims are also scientifically substantiated.
-Luxury skin care products and popular "insta-treatments" are often positioned as the solution for a youthful appearance, skin rejuvenation or perfect skin.
-In reality, their effectiveness depends on factors such as scientific substantiation, correct application and individual skin indications.
+The development and marketing of cosmetic products and technologies take place within strict laws and regulations.
+This guarantees safety, but does not automatically mean that all claims are scientifically substantiated.
+Luxury skincare products and popular "insta-treatments" are often positioned as the ultimate solution for a youthful appearance, skin rejuvenation, or perfect skin.
+In reality, their effectiveness depends on factors such as scientific substantiation, proper application, and individual skin indications.

 What is certain is that we all remain curious about the best way to keep our skin healthy and radiant.
-The appeal of the beauty industry is not only in appearance, but also in experience: for some, a good care ritual contributes to self-confidence and well-being.
+The appeal of the beauty industry lies not only in appearance but also in experience: for some, a good skincare ritual contributes to self-confidence and well-being.

 Celebrities and their critical eye

-Influencers and beauty brands are constantly telling their story, but it is striking that celebrities such as Lauren Verster and Pamela Anderson are increasingly critical of cosmetic products and treatments.
+Influencers and beauty brands constantly tell their story, but it is striking that celebrities such as Lauren Verster and Pamela Anderson are increasingly speaking out critically about cosmetic products and treatments.
 For example, Lauren Verster recently stated in the AD that she opposes misleading promises and overconsumption within the cosmetic industry.
 She emphasizes that expensive creams and treatments hardly work or can even be harmful (Van Gaalen, 2025).

 Collagen: useful supplement or hype?